Umbilical Cord Injuries

 - Manually relieving the umbilical cord if wrapped around the child’s neck

-- Delivery using forceps or vacuum method
+- Delivery using forceps or the vacuum method